-The CIM data released so far covers the South West and Wales at extra high voltage level (33kV to 132kV) and we've now developed a CIM that includes EHV and 11kV data (EHV and HV) to provide more of our network asset and connectivity data in a standard format, with plans in place to have the entire WPD network (EHV and HV) covered by the end of 2020.
+The CIM data released so far covers the South West and Wales at extra high voltage level (33kV to 132kV) and we've now developed a CIM that includes EHV and 11kV data (EHV and HV) to provide more of our network asset and connectivity data in a standard format for all four of our licence areas.

 We’d like to hear your feedback on the models, how you’ve used them and importantly how they can be improved to meet your needs, now and moving forwards.
 Please email us at email@example.com.

 - A Winter Peak Demand and Summer Peak Generation model are provided, where the Summer Peak model assumes 30% of the Winter Peak demand.

 - It is possible to run load flow analysis for a single case within a power system model, but this is only available for the intact model.

 - Network data is currently represented schematically, further work is being undertaken to represent this data geographically.

 - Some data within datasets is known to be incomplete – work is underway to improve and complete these datasets.